dmbarbour/wikilon/docs/AboutABC.md

 Anyhow, between the explicit use of `{&load}` and fast access to its substructural attributes, we can perform generic data plumbing on our value resource *without* loading it.

-*Aside:* Originally I had ABC resources for arbitrary code then value resources were a specialization.
-However, I did not have a good story for how the ABC resources come to exist in the first place.
-The current approach may still be used with arbitrary code (e.g. `{&load}vr$c` to load and inline) and seems to have a better story in general.
+*Aside:* Originally I had ABC resources for arbitrary code and value resources were the specialization.
+However, this does not have a good story for how the ABC resources are decided in the first place, leaving that to some unnamed external agent.
+The current approach has a more complete story, and works well enough with arbitrary code - e.g. `{'/resource}{&load}vr$c` to specify a block resource then immediately inline it.

-*Aside:* I've contemplated coupling value resources with value sealing instead.
-They are closely related.
-However, I've decided the proposed separation of responsibilities is simpler, and use of annotations helps indicate that this is ultimately a performance concept.

 ### Encoding Binary Data in ABC